Minoru/blog.tty8.org/about.markdown

 Hello,

 my name is Alexander Batischev.
-I'm a student at Kiev Polytechnic Institute (Ukraine) where I'm studying computer science.
+I'm a student at Kiev Polytechnic Institute, Ukraine, where I'm studying computer science.
 I'm fond of listening to rock music (Pink Floyd, Nightwish, Manowar and Dream Theater are my favourite bands) and reading sci-fi books.